dwp/get-state-pension-date/README.md

 # get-state-pension-date #

-This package provides two simple functions that allows the calculation of the date on which a UK citizen becomes eligible for their State Pension.
+This package provides functions that allows the calculation of the date on which a UK citizen becomes eligible for their State Pension.

 ## Installation